yuheng2002/Basic-Serial-Interface-with-Hardware/README.md

 # Basic Serial Interface with Hardware

-## Goal
-I implemented this challenge by leveraging **Bare-Metal STM32 drivers** that I developed from scratch.
-This approach allows me to manually configure GPIOs and UART peripherals, demonstrating understanding of direct memory manipulation without relying on HAL abstraction layers.

 ## 🛠 Hardware Setup
 I kept the hardware setup minimal to prioritize firmware logic and signal integrity.